klustria/oci-devops-helidon-example/README.md

     ```shell
     git push -u origin main
     ```
 25. This will trigger the DevOps to start the pipeline.
-Go to the DevOps project from the OCI console and observe the build and deployment pipeline logs.
+    1. From the OCI Console, go to `Developer Services` -> `Projects (under DevOps)`.
+    2. Choose the `Compartment` value that has the format of `devops-compartment-helidon-demo-<4 char random value>`.
+    3. Click on the project that is displayed with the name format of `devops-project-helidon-demo-<4 char random value>`.
+    4. Scroll down to the `Latest Build History` and wait until the Status of the runs turn to `Succeeded`.
+You can also click on the specific runs to observe the progress of the build pipelines.
+    5. Scroll down to the `Latest deployments` and wait until the Status of the runs turn to `Succeeded`.
+You can also click on the specific runs to observe the progress of the build pipelines.

 ### Exercise the deployed Helidon application:
+1. Go back to an open terminal from the Code Editor or open a new one.
-1. If a compute instance was configured as the deployment target, i.e. `deployment_target` is set to `INSTANCE` or `ALL`, access the application by using curl to do a GET & PUT http requests.
+2. If a compute instance was configured as the deployment target, i.e. `deployment_target` is set to `INSTANCE` or `ALL`, access the application by using curl to do a GET & PUT http requests.
     1. Set the endpoint using the instance's public ip:
        ```shell
        export ENDPOINT_IP=$(~/oci-devops-helidon-example/main/get.sh public_ip)
        echo "Instance public ip is $ENDPOINT_IP"
        ```
-    2. Hello world request:
+    2. Test Hello world request:
        ```shell
        curl http://$ENDPOINT_IP:8080/greet
        ```